ASSURED CAV Parking

 Increased effectiveness of automated driving due to improved path planning and vehicle control.

-Provided the UK with the capability to develop CAV concepts both virtually and physically, with Assured CAV parking forcusing on CAV and parking environments.
+Provided the UK with the capability to develop CAV concepts both virtually and physically, with Assured CAV parking focusing on CAV and parking environments.

 Coventry University has realised a new flexible urban simulation environment to complement autonomous vehicle testing within Assured CAV City at the HORIBA MIRA campus, Nuneaton, UK.